 Referring patient to a doctor more experienced in prescribing medicinal cannabis

 The medical practitioner has two ways of applying for unregistered medicines:

 The doctor can apply to the TGA to become an Authorised Prescriber (AP), allowing the doctor to prescribe an unregistered medicine to a whole class of patients.
-For instance, a paediatric neurologist might apply to the TGA to become an AP to prescribe medical cannabis products to all children with epilepsy.
+For example, a paediatric neurologist might apply to the TGA to become an AP to prescribe medical cannabis products to children with epilepsy.

 Some patients may be eligible for clinical trials investigating medicinal cannabis products.

 Information on the clinical trials taking place at the Lambert Initiative can be found here.